Shad0w112/Logger-/README.md

 ---

 ### **All_Access_Control**
-*Check for potential All misconfigurations about Access-Control*
+*Check for potential All misconfigurations about Access-Control.*

 **Filter:**
 `Response.Headers CONTAINS "Access-Control"`